GeoNode/documentation/intermediate/backup/index.rst

 #. ``-l`` / ``--with-logs``: the backup file will be checked against the restoration logs (history).
 In case this backup has already been restored (MD5 based comparision), RuntimeError is raised, preventing restore execution.

-#. ``-n`` / ``--notify``: the restore procedure outcome will be send by an e-mail notification to the superusers of the instance (note: notification will be sent to the superusers of the instance before restoration)
+#. ``-n`` / ``--notify``: the restore procedure outcome will be send by an e-mail notification to the superusers of the instance (note: notification will be sent to the superusers of the instance before restoration).

+#. ``--skip-read-only``: the restore procedure will be conducted without setting `Read Only` mode during execution.

 In order to perform a default backup restoration just run the command: